« The Knives Are Out | HomePage | BrainDead »

 This photo was taken by a passerby in the SF airport.
 Shortly after the plane landed and we’d collected our 8 boxes of clothes, books, records, dishes, pots and pans.

-If I look upset in the photo (which bloggers tell me I do), and we both look tired…for good reason.
+If I look upset (which bloggers tell me I do), and we both look tired…for good reason.

-So we were wondering what in the he*l to do, when this photo was taken.
+So we were wondering what in the hell to do, when this photo was taken.

 After about 4 hours, one of the Car Rental Agency people, who got tired of us sitting in the nearby baggage claim area, took pity on us.
 And rented us the car to transport all the stuff.